kumardhruv88/safetyspeech/README.md

 ### Training Data

-The model was fine-tuned on a curated, multi-source compilation of approximately 330,000 human-annotated samples:
+The model was trained on a curated, multi-source corpus of approximately 330,000 human-annotated samples spanning a broad range of toxicity signals:

 | Dataset | Volume | Coverage |
 |---|---|---|